ollenurb/dotfiles/WIKI.md

 # Personal Wiki

-Here I save some useful informations regarding general maintainability and usage of the system.
+Here are some useful informations regarding general maintainability and usage of the system.